 The Jill Soloway who stands before us today has a short, neat haircut; a collection of dapper suits; and when she gets her makeup done for an event, she tells the artist, "Only give me as much as you would give a man."
 It's a more masculine presentation than the long-haired, dress-wearing Jill we knew five years ago.
 But her gender identity has not somehow changed.
 It's simply that in recent years, Soloway has started more closely examining the role that makeup plays in her life and her gender.

 Soloway recalls getting ready for an event a few months ago and physically recoiling from a makeup artist as he prepared to apply her liquid liner.
 "I was going downstairs to speak to a bunch of people about business… and yet here was a man who was sent to draw a new face on top of my face so my words would be heard," she says.
 "And I got really offended. … And then I thought, what if I never wore makeup ever again?"
-Soloway acknowledges that someone women feel more confident wearing makeup because they think it makes them "look" better.
+Soloway acknowledges that some women feel more confident wearing makeup because they think it makes them "look" better.
 But she challenges us to question the idea that women are expected to present themselves as something to be "looked at."

 "I often wonder if the layer of beauty we add before going out in the world has a very subtle but symbolic consent to be taken in aesthetically first, intellectually second," Soloway says.